Mistsuu/randcracks/README.md

 # `randcracks`: Tools to crack random functions.

+# Introduction
 This repository will provide tools to crack random algorithm.
 It is made **100%** for educational purposes only *(and fun **:>**)*.

+# Branches
+There should be two main branches, updated side-by-side:
+- `release`
+- `unstable_cython`.

+The latter uses Cython code to boost speed to some mathematical operations, making it x10 times faster than its Python counterpart on the former branch.
+But as the name suggests, it is very unstable and may not be able to run on some machines.

+# I don't know how to name this section...
 And while there're already many repos that can do this, I also want to create some more relaxed, while systematic way to crack random algorithms, instead of having to transform outputs everytime to suit the other programmer's code **:>** *(but I hope I don't complicated things too much...)*

 Some algorithms will be solved using **Python**'s `Z3` module, the others might involve some maths on it...